On Dirichlet, Poncelet and Abel problems: Boundary value problems in a domain for the string equation

-Above we have noted that for any analytic boundary only two cases are admissible: periodic (I) and transitive (IV by John).
+It was noted above that for any analytic boundary, only two cases are admissible: periodic (I) and transitive (IV by John).
 Therefore we give the following setting of {\it the periodicity problem for John mapping} :